vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 2005 The Rise of the Warrior Goddess in Ancient India.
 A Study of the Myth Cycle of Kauśikī-Vindhyavāsinī in the Skandapurāṇa.
 Thesis, Groningen.

-YugapurāṇaA critically edited text of the Yugapurāṇa by D.R.
-Mankaḍin: Journal of the United Provinces Historical Society XX (1947), 32–64.
+YugapurāṇaA critically edited text of the Yugapurāṇa by ḌR̥Mankaḍin: Journal of the United Provinces Historical Society XX (1947), 32–64.

 Yuktidīpikā

-(YD) The Yuktidīpikā, the most significant commentary on the Sām. khyakārikā, critically edited by A.Wezler and S. Motegi.
+(YD) The Yuktidīpikā, the most significant commentary on the Sāṁkhyakārikā, critically edited by A.Wezler and ṢMotegi.
 Stuttgart 1998.
 Alt- und

 neu-indische Studien 44.

-Zaehner, R.C.
+Zaehner, R̥C.

 1960 Hindu and Muslim Mysticism.
 LondoṇJordan Lectures in Comparative